 How well does the HyperX Cloud Core block out noise?

-The HyperX Cloud Core has generally good sound isolation, but it’s not fantastic.
+The HyperX Cloud Core generally has good sound isolation, but it’s not fantastic.
 The headset only blocks out frequencies higher than around 1kHz, but if someone is playing music or having a conversation next to you then you may hear them, even through moderately loud music.
 The headset won’t do much to block out the hum of an A/C unit or nearby street traffic, though.

 How does the HyperX Cloud Core sound?

-The HyperX Cloud Core has a fairly accurate frequency response in the mid range where most instruments tend to sit.
-However, its reduced sub-bass response may be less appealing to those that enjoy bass-oriented music or games that have major low frequency elements with sounds like firearms or car engine rumble.
+The HyperX Cloud Core has a fairly accurate frequency response in the midrange where most instruments tend to sit.
+However, its reduced sub-bass response may be less appealing to those that enjoy bass-oriented music or games that have major low-frequency elements with sounds like firearms or car engine rumble.

 Low, mids, and highs

 The HyperX Cloud Core succeeds in some areas.
 In Heartbeat (Cenzo Townshend Version) by Late of the Pier, the HyperX Cloud Core complements the distorted synth and guitars quite well.
 However, in some other songs the cymbals and hi-hats sound off due to the odd high-end response—in Heaven by The Rapture where they have an excessive hiss.
 In the song Raise Your Weapon by Deadmau5, which has a nice mix of calm vocal sections and bass-heavy dance sections, the headset reproduces the vocals acceptably well, though the higher-end portions sound a little odd.
-However, it performs quite well on the bass-oriented dance sections.
+However, it performs quite well in the bass-oriented dance sections.

 How is the HyperX Cloud Core microphone?

 The HyperX Cloud Core’s detachable microphone is quite useful for late-night gaming sessions and long Discord calls.
 The quality of the microphone isn’t incredible, but it’s perfectly adequate for everyday use.
-Thanks to the splitter included with the headset, it’s easy to hook up the microphone to devices that use a TRRS connector as well as devices that have separate connectors for audio output and microphone input.
+Thanks to the splitter included with the headset, it’s easy to hook up the microphone to devices that use a TRRS connector and devices that have separate connectors for audio output and microphone input.
 The headset also has a mute button inline on the cable.

-HyperX Cloud Core microphone demo (Ideal):
+HyperX Cloud Core microphone demo (Ideal conditions):

-HyperX Cloud Core microphone demo (Office):
+HyperX Cloud Core microphone demo (Office conditions):

 How does the microphone sound to you?